 The best examples of rates of return are the Sales (Top Line) of the Income Statement, and all of the costs which are then subtracted in a descending fashion until one arrives at what is Net Income (Bottom Line).
 Net Income can be considered a Rate of Return.

 Another Rate of Return would be more abstract, that which is the asset price.
-Assets include Securities (Stocks and Bonds) as well as Real Assets (Land, Edifices or Machines).
+Assets include Securities (Stocks and Bonds) as well as Real Assets (Land, Edifices-Buildings and Homes).
 Each of these has future value, or better stated, can generate a rate of return.
 This means that the price will be different in the future as compared to it's current price.
 Indeed this is subjective.

 Liabilities are obligations, simply put, anything that is owed.
 Moreover, anything that does not belong to you and which you are obliged to pay back in installments over time.
 The net amount, Assets minus Liabilities, is the value of the company or market capitalization.
 It is in other words the Net Worth; that which is what the claimants own.